zjlww/notes/notes/02_analysis/03_linear_algebra/03_linear_maps.md

     - $T^{-1} \in \L(W, V)$. $TT^{-1} = I_V$ and $T^{-1}T = I_W$.
     - Invertible linear maps are also called **vector space isomorphisms**.
     - In this case $V \simeq W$ are called **isomorphic**.
-- Two finite-dimensional vector spaces over the same field $\mathbf{F}$ are isomorphic if and only if they have the same dimension.
+- Two finite-dimensional vector spaces over the same field $\symbf{F}$ are isomorphic if and only if they have the same dimension.
 - $\dim \L(V, W) = \dim V \times \dim W$.
 - $T \in \L(V, V) = \L(V)$ is called a **linear opertor**.